 Stellar lumens (XLM) are a form of cryptocurrency created in 2014 by the nonprofit organization Stellar Development Foundation.
 Stellar is an open-source network that allows users to create, send, and trade digital representations of currency.
 The foundation created Stellar lumens as a barrier to entry to increase the efficiency of the Stellar system.

 It’s important to research investment opportunities before getting started, so this article will guide you through the history of Stellar lumens, what they’re used for, and how to buy them.

 What Are Stellar Lumens?

 Using Stellar, consumers can easily make financial transactions with any currency.
 But rather than trading or sending the actual currency, they’re sending a digital representation of it.
-Steller relies on similar blockchain technology as other cryptocurrencies but claims to do so more quickly and affordably.
+Stellar relies on similar blockchain technology as other cryptocurrencies but claims to do so more quickly and affordably.

 So where exactly do the Stellar lumens come in?

 Lumens are Stellar’s built-in tokens specifically designed to create friction in their system.
-Because Steller is an open-source network, the founders worried it would be too easy for bad actors to slow down the system with spam.
+Because Stellar is an open-source network, the founders worried it would be too easy for bad actors to slow down the system with spam.